-Green algae growing around the base of the plants and around the water inlet area.
-Algae grows naturally when the light hits the water and when you add nutrients such as nitrogen, phosphorus and water, you will tend to see algae.
+Green algae grow around the base of the planter holes, the water inlet area naturally hits the water and when you add nutrients such as nitrogen, phosphorus and water, you will tend to see algae.

-You may also get brown crusty marks around the edge where you pour water into the hole.
-This is normal and may be coming from your nutrients as water is pumped it may splatter around the edges of the holes where the pods are inserted.
+You may also get brown crusty marks around the edge where you pour water into the hole, which is normal and may come from your nutrients as water is poured it may splatter around the edges of the holes where the pods are inserted.

 Don’t stress, it won’t hurt your plants, it just looks unattractive.
-You can easily be rid of it by wiping is away with a damp cloth.
-Another solution is to empty the water from your unit and give it a wash and wash the pod holes.
-Also you can cover any unused holes with a bit of card cut into circles, placed on top of the unused holes to stop any light from entering the water bowl.
+You can easily wipe it away with a damp cloth.
+Another cleaning solution is to empty the water from your unit and give the unit a wash with soapy water and vinegar.
+Also, you can cover any unused holes with a bit of card cut into circles, placed on top of the unused holes to stop light from entering the water bowl.

 Sometimes seeds in the pods fail to germinate and what you often see in the pod is mould growing instead.
-AeroGarden guarantee that they will replace any dud pods, all you need to do is contact them and provide proof of purchase with a little explanation of the problem.
+AeroGarden guarantees they will replace any dud pods, all you need to do is send them proof of purchase with a little explanation of the problem.

 8. Pesky little bugs attacking aero garden plants

 Depending on the season, pesky little bugs enter the home and start attacking your beloved plants, this happened to me after I bought some fruit and veggies from the markets.
-I had little black flies around the fruit bowl that was sitting next to the AeroGarden Harvest.
-I turned off the power and washed everything in cold water, including my herb that I was growing.
-Sometimes I use a little dishwashing liquid and rinse.
+I had tiny black flies flying around the fruit bowl that was sitting near my AeroGarden Harvest.
+So I turned off the power and washed everything in cold water, including the herb that I was growing, and the fruit bowl and fruit.

 9. Bits and pieces missing from the kit and seeds

-One customer had a pump missing from their kit, this person sent the company an email, proof of purchase and received a new replacement in the mail.
+One customer had a pump missing from their kit, this person and email was sent with proof of purchase and received a new replacement in the mail.

-There are many complaints about the seeds and the misrepresentation.
-One such customer had seed pods marked as Bok Choi but instead she believed the to be Collard Greens and the Beet Greens ended up being Amaranth.
-The response was to contact the customer service team via email and they will send a replacement order for fresh Bo Choi seed pod it.
+There are many complaints about the seeds and their misrepresentation.
+One such customer had seed pods marked as Bok Choi but instead, she believed them to be Collard Greens and the Beet Greens ended up being Amaranth.
+The response was to contact the customer service team via email and they will send, a replacement order for a fresh Bok Choi kit.

-Customers find AeroGarden’s response is not acceptable and the matter was taken further to the Agricultural Department.
+Some customers find AeroGarden’s response is not acceptable, and the matter was taken further to the Agricultural Department.
 Really!
-Why should customers have to go to such extremes to get replacements.
+Why should customers have to go to such extremes to get replacements?

-What about the Guarantee and warranty issues, it’s a good idea to take a photo of what you have received in your kit, more so if you find something is wrong then you can send to the complaints department with proof that your order arrived like this.
+What about the Guarantee and warranty issues, it’s a good idea ?
+It’s a photo of what you have received in your kit, more so if you find something is wrong, then you can send, to the complaints department with proof that your order arrived like this.

 10. LED Light replace difficult to replace or find

 Finding an outlet to purchase replacement LED lights can prove a difficult task, especially if you live in another country.
-A light bulb is easy to replace but integrated LED bulbs are built into the lights electrical board.
-Which means the bulbs cannot be replaced, you will have to replace the whole LED.
+For example, a light bulb is easy to replace but integrated LED bulbs are built into the lights electrical what which means the bulbs cannot be replaced; you will be returning and replacing the whole LED.

 Each country that AeroGarden deals with should have an agent that customers can contact to arrange overseas replacement lights.

 There is no excuse for any business not to honour their guarantee, warranty and provision of information on their products.
-It’s no wonder that customers give AeroGarden a bad name; the reputation of AeroGarden is being tarnished by allegations some appear to be true and yet a couple appear to be scams, like the ones on Pilot Trust.
-If you go to Amazon and look at their reviews you will find glowing results and many happy customers.
+It’s no wonder that customers give AeroGarden a bad name; the reputation of AeroGarden is being tarnished by allegations some appear to be.
+Some and yet a couple appear to be scams, like the ones on Pilot Trust.
+So if you go to amazon and look at their reviews you will find glowing results and many happy customers.